What is hospice and end of life care?

 The Bereavement Counselor provides grief and emotional support for individuals and families, including children, after an individual dies.
 The Bereavement Counselor also offers free Grief Support Groups that are open to the public.

-When is the right time to start hospice?
+When is the right time to start hospice or end of life care?

 Hospice care can begin as soon as a person is ready.
 If you, or someone you know, has received a terminal diagnosis and is considering stopping curative, or life-prolonging, medical treatment, it is time to consider hospice.
 Hospice continues as long as a person’s physician and CVHHH’s hospice team certify that a patient’s condition remains life-limiting.
 If you, or someone you know, is ready to inquire about starting hospice services, please contact Jim Budis, MSN, RN, MPH, Hospice Program Manager, using the form below.